-The tables now show information grouped by delay reasons (see Definitions we use section for more information) and report information on the following:
+The tables show information grouped by delay reasons (see Definitions we use section for more information) and report information on the following:

-- Census figures - Information on the number of people experiencing a delay in their discharge at the monthly census point.
-Information provided includes: reason for delay, location of delay and delay length. - From the July 2022 publication, the census figures include delays due to infection control measures in place at hospital or care home (delay reason codes 26X and 46X). - Bed days occupied - The number of bed days associated with delayed discharges within a calendar month. - Discharges following delay - Discharge from hospital following delay, discharges from hospital to home or placement following a period of delay within a calendar month.
+- · Census figures - Information on the number of people experiencing a delay in their discharge at the monthly census point.
+Information provided includes: reason for delay, location of delay and delay length. - The census figures include delays due to infection control measures in place at hospital or care home (delay reason codes 26X and 46X). - Bed days occupied - o The number of bed days associated with delayed discharges within a calendar month. - Discharges following delay - Discharge from hospital following delay, discharges from hospital to home or placement following a period of delay within a calendar month.